chadac/golang/src/runtime/HACKING.md

 * Reads that only happen during STW, where no writes can happen during STW, do not need to be atomic.

-That said, the advice from the Go memory model stands: "Don't be [too] clever."
+That said, the advice from the Golang memory model stands: "Don't be [too] clever."
 The performance of the runtime matters, but its robustness matters more.